 Could you describe your training routine?
 What does it take to be a successful cyclist?

 I train pretty much year-round.
 Road racing and crit racing is what I do.
 When road is done, pretty much in September, I continue to ride for fun.
 I take a month or two off, build my endurance over the winter then start transitioning into more high intensity race training in March.
 I’ve penciled out a program, hours per week, days I’m going hard, days I’m doing longer duration.

 A little more about Brent Korte

-Brent is the Vice President of The Korte Company and oversees our Project Management Department.
+Brent is the Chief Operating Officer of The Korte Company.
 He has more than 20 years of construction experience and 19 years of experience at The Korte Company.
-He is a strong example of the kind of grit and determination we take to the job site on every project.
+He is a strong example of the kind of grit and determination we take to the jobsite on every project.
 And the kind the Hammer Down team takes to each race.